QuantumStack/CMULab/README.md

 # CMULab

+Secure check-in and scoring.
+Easy for instructors, easy for students.

 <div align="right"><sup>
   made with ❤️ in Pittsburgh, PA by <a href="https://quantumstack.xyz">QuantumStack</a>
 </sup></div>

-Secure check-in and scoring.
-Easy for instructors, easy for students.
-By [QuantumStack](https://quantumstack.xyz/), built with love in Pittsburgh, Pennsylvania.

 ## Features